Transfer Student Transfer Credit

 The criteria for awarding course credit for work done elsewhere depend on whether the course comes from a liberal arts curriculum, and whether it might generally fit within or reasonably supplement Swarthmore's curriculum.
 Some pre-professional courses might not transfer, but liberal arts courses generally will transfer, particularly if they come from subjects and fields Swarthmore teaches.
 Most credit awards are departmental without carrying specific Swarthmore course numbers.
 Exact course articulation is not required.
 Transfer students should expect Swarthmore placement and credit as appropriate for all work done previously.
 Swarthmore does not expect transfer students to repeat work already done.

-To protect transfer students' ability to take courses in a major at Swarthmore, normally no more than 3 credits in any one department transfer into that department.
+To protect transfer students' ability to take courses in a major at Swarthmore, in the initial course by course transfer evaluation, the Registrar normally transfers no more than 3 Swarthmore credits into any one department.
 Courses over the 3 will be placed into another category and included in the holistic evaluation so they continue to count overall.
-The initial transfer of credit is provisional pending the major department’s review and possible revisions.
+The initial transfer of credit is provisional pending the major or minor departmental review and possible revisions.
 The holistic evaluation and credit total won’t change, but the course specifics might, to better serve majoring at Swarthmore.

 Other rules for transfer students: